 Seasonal Drawing Project Ideas for Kids

 Drawing is a and educational activity that adapts wonderfully to the natural rhythms of the year.
-Each season offers a source of inspiration fun and evolving drawing projects .
+Each season offers a source of inspiration fun and progressive drawing projects .
 Here are some simple ideas to stimulate their imagination and develop their fine motor skills throughout the seasons.

 KID-FRIENDLY SPACES: FAMILY-FRIENDLY PUBLIC SPACES.